Policy for Honors Conferred by ACM

 Revocation of an award will require the approval of the ACM Council.

-Call for Nominations
+Call for 2024 Award Nominations

-ACM recognizes technical and professional achievements within the computing and information technology community through its celebrated Awards Program.
-ACM welcomes nominations for candidates whose work exemplifies the best and most influential contributions to our community, and society at large.
+Each year, ACM recognizes technical and professional achievements within the computing and information technology community through its celebrated Awards Program, and welcomes nominations for candidates whose work exemplifies the best and most influential contributions to our community and society at large.
 ACM's award committees evaluate the contributions of candidates for various awards that span a spectrum of professional and technological accomplishments.
-The nominations deadline for general ACM awards has passed.
-The nominations deadlines for general ACM awards is December 15.
+When nominating, we ask people to consider ACM’s commitment to diversity, equity, and inclusion.
+Nominations are due December 15, 2024, with the exception of the Doctoral Dissertation Award which is due October 31.